-Train a model for Custom Speech
+Train and deploy a Custom Speech model

-Use training to resolve accuracy issues
+Use training to resolve accuracy problems

-|Use case||Data type||Data quantity|
+|Use case||Data type|

 Train and evaluate a model

-- Click Train model.
+- Select Train model.

 - Select Create to build your custom model.

 The Training table displays a new entry that corresponds to the new model.
 The table also displays the status: Processing, Succeeded, or Failed.

 See the how-to on evaluating and improving Custom Speech model accuracy.
 If you choose to test accuracy, it's important to select an acoustic dataset that's different from the one you used with your model to get a realistic sense of the model's performance.

 Both base models and custom models can be used only up to a certain date (see Model and endpoint lifecycle).
 Speech Studio shows this date in the Expiration column for each model and endpoint.
 After that date request to an endpoint or to batch transcription might fail or fall back to base model.